-EFT (Emotionally Focused Therapy)--Dr. Pratt has also had extensive training in EFT.
+EFT (Emotionally Focused Therapy)--Dr. Pratt and Will have also had extensive training in EFT.
 Sue Johnson extended the work of John Bowlby's attachment theory by watching countless hours of videos of couples in therapy and concluded that as human beings, we are on a constant quest to connect.
 We long to be seen and heard by our partners and even our protests, often, are attempts to connect with our loved ones.
-Dr. Pratt works to help couples break out of the destructive vortex of destruction by identifying these patterns and learning new ways of turning toward one another that leave couples connected and confident that their invitations will be met with new intimacy.
+Dr. Pratt and Will work to help couples break out of the destructive vortex by identifying these patterns and learning new ways of turning toward one another that leave couples connected and confident that their invitations will be met with new intimacy.

 Couples typically schedule the first two visits at 90 minutes for the assessment phase and then either 60 or 90 minutes afterwards for the working phase of therapy.
 90 minute visits seem to be more effective as time and budgets allow.
 Weekly or every other week is best with no more than two weeks going by during therapy without meeting.

 We encourage couples to schedule the first 5-6 visits when they make the first visit so there will be dates on the calendar scheduled.

 The average time spent in couples therapy is 15-25 visits.

 You may schedule by clicking the REQUEST APPOINTMENT button at the top of the page.
 Pepper, Will and Kallan specialize in couples work.